MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex3_DLP_reports.md

 3. In the left navigation pane, select **Reports** and observe your access to the Reports Dashboard.

-You now verified that the access has been configured and the new compliance officer can view reports in the Compliance Center.
+You now verified that the access has been configured and the new compliance officer can view reports in the Compliance center.

 ## You have completed the lab.